How To Fight Genetic Hair Loss

 Along with hair loss, you can also inherit sensitivity to one of the male sex hormones, DHT (dihydrotestosterone).
 DHT causes your hair follicles to shrink, which then leads to baldness (12).
 At puberty, testosterone starts circulating in the body if you are genetically predisposed to testosterone sensitivity.
 Unfortunately, this pattern is set.
 Testosterone binds to the AR receptor in the follicle with an enzyme called 5-alpha reductase (5AR).
 This converts the testosterone into the more potent dihydrotestosterone.
 This results in the follicles becoming miniaturized, creating shorter and finer hairs with each successive shortened anagen phase.

-You may notice progressive hair thinning or balding in hereditary hair loss.
+You may notice progressive thinning hair or balding if you have hereditary hair loss.
 But, is it the same in both males and females?
 Find out more in the following section.

 Symptoms Of Genetic Hair Loss